 Make sure that you have the Shardus CLI tool installed globally by doing

 npm install -g shardus # OR: yarn global add shardus

 To create a Shardus network consisting of 3 nodes

 npm run client

-Everytime you make a code change you need to restart network, in order for successful restart you need to first stop the previously running network and cleaning the residual files it generated.
+Everytime you make a code change, you need to restart the network.
+In order for a successful restart, you need to first stop the previously running network and clean the residual files it generated.